sedol1339/files/papers.md

 Hsu, W.-N., Zhang, Y., & Glass, J. (2017).
 Unsupervised Learning of Disentangled and Interpretable Representations from Sequential Data.
 Advances in Neural Information Processing Systems, 30.
 Retrieved from https://proceedings.neurips.cc/paper/2017/hash/0a0a0c8aaa00ade50f74a3f0ca981ed7-Abstract.html

+Kannan, A., Wu, Y., Nguyen, P., Sainath, T. N., Chen, Z., & Prabhavalkar, R. (2017).
+An analysis of incorporating an external language model into a sequence-to-sequence model. arXiv, 1712.01996.
+Retrieved from https://arxiv.org/abs/1712.01996v1

+	- Recently the end-to-end LAS (Listen, Attend, and Spell) model was proposed for ASR.
+It  jointly learns an encoder, which serves as an acoustic model, a decoder, which serves as a language model, and an attention mechanism, which learns alignments.
+	- Our goal is to explore why the performance of LAS still lags behind a SOTA ASR system with separate acoustic, pronunciation and language models.
+We propose that one reason for the performance degradation could be that the LAS decoder, that is trained only on transcribed audio-text pairs.
+In comparison, SOTA LMs are typically trained on a billion words or more.
+	- We investigate the impact of training a separate LM on auxiliary text-only data, and incorporating this model as an additional cost term when decoding a LAS model (shallow fusion).
+	- We find that RNN LMs are more effective at reducing error than n-gram LMs.
+    - On Google Voice Search (which has much more training data than WSJ used in previous studies), we demonstrate that the use of shallow fusion with an neural LM with wordpieces yields a large WER reduction, obviating the need for second-pass rescoring, despite being 70 times smallerthan the second pass LM.

 Kim, C., Misra, A., Chin, K., Hughes, T., & Bacchiani, M. (2017).
 Generation of Large-Scale Simulated Utterances in Virtual Rooms to Train Deep-Neural Networks for Far-Field Speech Recognition in Google Home.
 ResearchGate, 379–383. doi: 10.21437/Interspeech.2017-1510 https://static.googleusercontent.com/media/research.google.com/ru//pubs/archive/46107.pdf

     - We develop an acoustic room simulator to generate large-scale simulated data for far-field speech recognition.